TrickfireRobotics/urc-2023/docs/getting_started.md

 Docker allows us to create "virtual machines" called **containers** without actually running a proper virtual machine.
 To create a **container**, we use a **docker image**.
 This [Stackoverflow](https://stackoverflow.com/questions/28089344/docker-what-is-it-and-what-is-the-purpose) post explains it quite well.

 ## **What is ROS?**
 The **Robot Operating System (ROS)** is not an operating system, but instead a collection of libraries and tools that allow software developers to write code more focused on robots.
-We use [**ROS2 Humble**](https://docs.ros.org/en/humble/index.html)
+We use ROS2 Humble.

 The core component of ROS are **Nodes** and its **Observer Pattern** in the form of **Subscribers/Publishers**.
 Each **node** is essentially its own little program doing its own thing.
 If you have two, or perhaps more, **nodes** that you want to communicate, how do you do that?
 Here comes the **publisher** - it allows a **node** to publish ("yell out") data on a certain topic (like a frequency for a radio).
 To receive this data, a node can subscribe ("listen to") to a topic published by another node.